sunodo/sunodo/apps/docs/guide/creating/available-templates.md

 # Available templates

-All available templates are hosted at the [templates public repository](https://github.com/sunodo/sunodo-templates).
+Sunodo provides basic templates for different programming languages and runtimes.
+These templates are designed to be a starting point for your application, and can be customized to fit your needs.

-These are the templates currently available:
+The official templates below are hosted at the [templates public repository](https://github.com/sunodo/sunodo-templates).

 -   `cpp`: C++ template
 -   `cpp-low-level`: C++ template using the low level API, instead of the HTTP server